8 Hidden Sources of Caffeine

 Now, let’s take a look at eight hidden sources of caffeine to help you keep track of your caffeine intake per day.

 This seems like a strange food to contain caffeine, right?
 Not necessarily, especially if a bar is coffee flavored—such as the PROBAR Coffee Crunch Protein bar, which contains 55 milligrams of caffeine.
 This caffeine comes from a mixture of coffee, cocoa, and yerba mate extract and is about the amount of caffeine that’s in a shot of espresso.
 Other caffeinated protein bars may contain less caffeine, such as the Garden of Life Organic Fit Protein Bar.
 The bar isn’t coffee-flavored, but is likely meant to provide energy via the green coffee bean extract it contains.
 This ingredient lands the bar at 4 milligrams caffeine, according to iHerb.com.
 While this isn’t a lot, it’s best to avoid eating the bar at bedtime, notes Heidi Deboo Moretti, RDN, a registered dietitian nutritionist at Thyroid Nutrition Educators.
-Take a look at these 12 facts about caffeine.
+Here are 7 recipes for making your own protein bars, sans caffeine.

 It makes sense that kombucha, which is tea based, provides caffeine.
 “Kombucha is brewed from black or green tea, and these teas naturally have caffeine,” says Rubin.
 The average kombucha contains about 45 milligrams caffeine per 15-ounce serving, according to Caffeine Informer.
 However, you might find higher amounts in certain offerings.
 KeVita’s Master Brew Kombucha Citrus, for instance, provides 68 milligrams per the same serving size.
 “This is because it’s made with green tea extract,” says Rubin.
 “Kombucha is known for its possible benefits for gut health, but many people would not know the popular drink has a caffeine content equivalent to a 20-ounce green tea.”